artefactual/atom-docs/user-manual/import-export/csv-import.rst

 :term:`archival descriptions <archival description>`) through the use of a simple CSV file.

-This task will take a CSV file as input, which contains two columns: ``filename`` and ``information_object_id``; the script will fail if these column headers are not present in the first row of the CSV file.
+This task will take a CSV file as input, which contains two columns: ``filename`` and **EITHER** ``information_object_id`` **OR** ``identifier`` as the second column; the script will fail if these column headers are not present in the first row of the CSV file, and it will fail if there are more than 2 columns - you must choose which variable you prefer to work with for the second column.
+Each will be explained below.

 The ``filename`` column contains the full (current) path to the digital asset (file).
-The ``information_object_id`` identifies the linked information object.
+The ``information_object_id`` or ``identifier`` column identifies the linked information object.
 AtoM does not allow more than one digital object per information object (with the exception of derivatives), and each digital object must have a corresponding information object to describe it, so this one-to-one relationship must be respected in the CSV import file.

+The ``information_object_id`` is a unique internal value assigned to each :term:`information object` in AtoM's database - it is not visible via the :term:`user interface` and you will have to perform a SQL query to find it out
+- a sample SQL query with basic instructions has been included below.

+The ``identifier`` can be used instead if preferred.
+A :term:`description's <archival description>` identifier is visible in the :term:`user interface`, which can make it less difficult to discover. ** However,**, if the target description's identifier is not unique throughout your AtoM instance, the digital object may not be attached to the correct description - AtoM will attach it to the first matching identifier it finds.

+.. _digital-object-load-sql-object-id:

 Finding the information_object_id
 ---------------------------------

-The information_object_id is not a value that is accessible via the :term:`user interface` - it is a unique value used in AtoM's database.
+The ``information_object_id`` is not a value that is accessible via the :term:`user interface` - it is a unique value used in AtoM's database.
 You can, however, use SQL in the command-line to determine the ID of an information object.
 The following example will show you how to use a SQL query to find the